Rob Mathes

 Rob Mathes (born September 10, 1970) is an American record producer, music arranger, composer, songwriter, and performer.
-He also writes bluesy spiritual-pop music.
+He worked with Sting on The Last Ship, co-writing and co-producing.
+He had written bluesy spiritual-pop music.

 Early life

 Mathes was born in Boston, Massachusetts, to classical musicians and music instructors Joan and George Mathes.
 The family moved to Greenwich, Connecticut, where his parents taught music with the local schools and privately.
 Rob Mathes showed interest and skill in music at a very early age.
 In his youth, Mathes attended Berklee College of Music where he studied under John Mehegan, a jazz pianist who was a Juilliard faculty member at the time, and later he left Berklee College of Music to study orchestration and counterpoint, privately, under Myron Fink.

 Early career

 By high school, Mathes was already working regularly as a professional writer and performer in the clubs of nearby New York City.
 He toured with Chuck Mangione in his early 20s.
 Mathes then began to focus on writing and arranging in Nashville, and soon was writing songs for Bonnie Raitt, Kathy Mattea, Aaron Neville, Wynonna Judd, Faith Hill, Oleta Adams, Alabama, and Randy Travis.